 FlexML endpoints are used to create instructions for voice workflows.
-These instructions use a simple markup language, which is operated with programmatic verbs such as Dial, Gather, Play, and many other.
-FlexML instructions can be used to manage inbound and outbound phone calls: add voice instructions for the caller, redirect calls to internal or external phone numbers or applications, hung up after certain actions are performed, etc.
+These instructions use a simple markup language, which is operated with programmatic verbs such as Dial, Gather, Play, and many others.
+FlexML instructions can be used to manage inbound and outbound phone calls: add voice instructions for the caller, redirect calls to internal or external phone numbers or applications, hang up after certain actions are performed, etc.

 A typical call flow for a FlexML endpoint with an inbound call will look like this:

 Here, the caller dials a phone number, then they are connected via the PSTN to the CarrierX DID, and then to the FlexML endpoint via trunks in the trunk group associated with that particular endpoint.